mmcgarr/configs/README.md

-# configs
+# dotfiles
-Config files for vim, screen, etc.
+Config files for vim, screen, etc

+I'll update this over time to include any changes